 The College annually posts online, in both print and other web publications, detailed descriptions of crime prevention tips and techniques relating to personal safety and protection of property both on- and- off campus.
-From time to time, the CARES Department and other College offices issue online advisories and preparedness information.
+From time to time, at least once per semester, the CARES Department and other College offices issue online advisories and preparedness information.
 For example, each December, a special email notice goes out to all employees and students with information about how to guard against cybercrimes, pickpocketing, theft, and burglaries at holiday time.

-Barnard CARES units, Residential Life, the Title IX Coordinator, Being Barnard and Student Primary Care Health Services offices conduct informational sessions, workshops and training programs on crime prevention, sexual violence prevention education, bystander skills, and drug and alcohol misuse and abuse.
+Barnard CARES units, BCIT, Residential Life, the Title IX Coordinator, Being Barnard and Student Primary Care Health Services offices conduct informational sessions, workshops and training programs on crime prevention and cybersafety, sexual violence prevention education, bystander skills, and drug and alcohol misuse and abuse.
 These begin at Orientation for entering students and continue during the school term for all students.
+Student employees such as Resident Assistants (RAs) and Orientation Leaders receive training at least once per year.
 All new employees are provided an online discrimination and harassment education module, including information about sexual violence prevention.
 Departments receive in person training and can request additional workshops or information from CARES, Human Resources, the Title IX Coordinator and other campus partners.
 All prevention and awareness education sessions, as well as the materials distributed by the College stress not only the role played by the College, but the fundamental responsibility of every member of the community for each of our contributions to community safety.